-Those who got an early diagnosis and treatment– many of those 1,168 people last year described as having “acute” Lyme disease – will probably have recovered very quickly, assuming that their doctors read the NICE guideline and prescribed the correct antibiotics.
+Of those 1,168 people in 2025 described as having “acute” Lyme disease many will have received an early diagnosis and treatment and recovered very quickly, assuming that their doctors read the NICE guideline and prescribed the correct antibiotics.

 But what about the increasing number of people being described as having “Lyme – longstanding”?
 In the figure above, the dark blue columns, this number can be seen to have been steadily rising over the last 5 years, and reached 727 in 2025.